 What is philosophy?
-What can you do with it?
-What can it do with you?
 An abstract definition of the field is less revealing than a set of questions that philosophers try to answer.
 Here's one such set:

 Is the human mind just a very complicated machine?

 Can we have free will if the mind is a machine?